dojo/docs/dojo/getObject.rst

    dojo.getObject("foo.bar");  // returns "some value"
  </script>

 dojo.getObject also takes an optional boolean parameter which, if `true`, will create the property if it does not exist.
-The default is `false`.
+Any other properties along the path will also be created along the way.
+The default value is `false`.

 .. code-block :: javascript
  :linenos: